joeybaker/wheelhouse-router/README.md

 ## Changelog

+### 0.4.5
+* Bug fix for options not always passing the the collection client side

 ### 0.4.0
 * expose a `permissions` method for the server to be able to handle route permissions
 * **breaking change** routes are now handed to the server as fully qualified JSON, instead of a path